 There were in fact six issues, and I saw them for sale and bought them.
 You can find at least one on sale by someone, somewhere at almost any time.
 Each year that passes, in fact, seems to bring out material that not even the best experts had ever seen.

 There’s so much of this new material that all the old references are obsolete, or at least incomplete.
 That’s what The Gnome Press Release will be about.
 My personal collection of Gnome Press books and associational items is pretty good.
-Not complete, to be sure – what would be the fun in that? – but extensive enough that figuring out what complete would mean is tantalizing.
+Not quite complete, to be sure, though fewer than a half dozen variants are missing, but extensive enough that figuring out what complete would mean is tantalizing.
 I’ll be listing all the known variants of bindings and covers, along with several that aren’t in the reference books.
 I’ll talk about all the items that Gnome also issued, not just the newsletters, but the paperbacks, and calendars, and catalogs, and miscellanea.
 What I hope is that other collectors will see this and correct my mistakes and fill in my omissions.
 I know I’m not aware of all the variants, because I just discovered a new one recently.
 There must be many others.
-Please let me know of unrecorded variants by sending a message to firstname.lastname@example.org.
+Please let me know of unrecorded variants by sending a message to email@example.com.

 These are the major sources of information on Gnome Press variants and other basic info on the history.
 I’ll be referring to them regularly throughout each individual book page.
 Summaries of contents are available on the web for all titles; I’ll refrain from repeating those.
 What I will do is use standard terminology that you’ll see in any good description of a book for sale.
 If you’re uncertain of what some of the more arcane terms mean, The Independent Association of Booksellers maintains a page of book terminology that gives definitions for just about anything you might encounter.